How to detect when Global Protect client fails to establish IPSec VPN tunnel with the GP Gateway

 2016/04/19 12:41:13 info globalp GP-Gat globalp 0 GlobalProtect gateway client switch to SSL tunnel mode succeeded.
 User name: client2, Private IP: 10.225.18.2.

-So the first option would be to monitor system logs and detect this like entry as an indication of SSL VPN being established instead of IPSec VPN.
+So the second option is to monitor the system logs for specific entries that indicate an SSL VPN was established instead of an IPSec VPN.

 Furthermore, if rasmgr process is set to debug level (debug rasmgr on debug) the following lines are generated in rasmgr.log file when client forms IPSec tunnel: